Dia De Los Muertos in Nevada Recognizes Diverse Conservation Leaders

 About Jocelyn Torres

 Jocelyn Torres (pronoun: she) is CLF’s Co-Interim Director and Chief Conservation Officer, Board President of DREAM Big Nevada and a former member of the Environmental Commission for the State of Nevada.
-Jocelyn lives in North Las Vegas with her husband,
+Jocelyn lives in North Las Vegas with her family.

 Leave a comment